 Medicare plans in Toledo, Ohio

-There are two primary Medicare options in Toledo, Ohio, in which residents can enroll: the Medicare Advantage plan and the Medigap plan.
+There are two primary Medicare options in Toledo, Ohio, where residents can enroll: the Medicare Advantage plan and the Medigap plan.
 The user base in Toledo for both options is 71 years old on average, 53.7% female vs. 46.3% male.

 86,261 Medicare users in Toledo have an Ohio Medicare Advantage plan.
-And those users have plenty of options to choose from, as there are 71 Medicare plans in Lucas County alone, 32 more than the national average.
+And those users have plenty of options, as there are 71 Medicare plans in Lucas County alone, 32 more than the national average.

 One plan with a five-star rating comes from Medical Mutual of Ohio, a local PPO Advantage provider with $0 premium options.
 They also offer low maximum out-of-pocket (MOOP) rates of $5,900.
 Additionally, those who sign up with this plan can work with a local in-state company that knows its clients.

 Like Medical Mutual of Ohio, UnitedHealthcare has $0 premiums and a MOOP rate of $5,900.
 The only significant difference is the rating, with UnitedHealthcare being a four-star provider.

 Aetna has highly-regarded HMO-POS options if you’re not looking for a local PPO plan.
 They offer MOOP rates of $4,900 and $0 premiums.